 University of Puget Sound Guidelines for Selection of State Work-Study Employers

-The goal of the University of Puget Sound State Work-Study (SWS) program is to place eligible students with community service organizations, employers who are leaders in their business or field, pay top entry-level wages, and whose SWS job opportunity:
+The goal of the University of Puget Sound State Work-Study (SWS) program is to place eligible students with community service organizations and other employers that are leaders in their business or field, that pay top entry-level wages, and that have SWS job opportunities which:

-- compliments students' educational and/or career goals, allowing them to exercise knowledge and skills from the classroom while acquiring new knowledge and on-the-job training in professional and para-professional roles.
+- compliments the educational and/or career goals of each student staff member, allowing them to exercise knowledge and skills from the classroom while acquiring new knowledge and on-the-job training in professional and para-professional roles.

-- provides adequate training, supervision, and evaluation in a work environment that will enhance students' learning experience.
+- provides adequate training, supervision, and evaluation in a work environment that will enhance each student staff member's learning experience.

 - is flexible enough to allow for curriculum-driven time conflicts.

-In addition to SWS program guidelines governing eligible employers and positions (as outlined in the SWS Employer Contract and Handbook), the University of Puget Sound reserves the right to determine which opportunities and employers are the best fit for Puget Sound students, and we use the following guidelines in considering prospective SWS employers.
+In addition to SWS program guidelines governing eligible employers and positions (as outlined in the SWS Employer Contract and Handbook), the University of Puget Sound reserves the right to determine which opportunities and employers are the best fit for Puget Sound students.
+We use the following guidelines in considering prospective SWS employers.
 The employer:

 - is offering employment opportunities that are compatible with Puget Sound's institutional role and mission.